maniartech/gotime/README.md

 > github.com/maniartech/gotime

-Temporal is a Go language library designed to simplify the parsing, formatting, and processing of dates and times.
-While it does not intend to replace Go's standard time package, Temporal enhances it by providing additional, user-friendly functionalities that are practical for real-world applications.
+GoTime is a Go language library designed to simplify the parsing, formatting, and processing of dates and times.
+While it does not intend to replace Go's standard time package, `gotime` enhances it by providing additional, user-friendly functionalities that are practical for real-world applications.
 This library focuses on making common date and time operations, such as formatting, parsing, and working with relative times and date ranges, more accessible and efficient.